phuongnq1995/seller-ai-agent/README.md

-# Advertise AI
+# Seller AI Agent

-A Spring Boot application that leverages Spring AI to generate sales advertisements in Vietnamese using AI models.
+Seller AI Agent is a Spring Boot application that leverages Spring AI and Google Gemini to assist coffee shop staff and customers in ordering drinks, generating sales advertisements, and managing orders.
+The agent interacts via REST API and integrates with AI models to provide dynamic, context-aware responses for sales and customer support at coffee shops.

 ## Overview